NolanCarbin/TEmo/README.md

 2. Login
 3. Exit

-A registered user can do:
+A registered user can do the following functionality:
 1. View Balance
 2. View Transfer History
 3. View Pending Requests